 - Add rice and stir.
 Cover, reduce heat, and simmer 20 to 25 minutes or until rice is tender and water is absorbed.

 - Lightly spray 4 6-ounce custard cups or ramekins with non-stick spray.
-Press rice into bottoms and invert onto serve plates.
+Press rice into bottoms and invert onto serving plates.

 Nutritional values are approximate.